Guides

 def summarize_document(client, document_text):

-# include the use_case_name, limit_ids and user_id
+# include the use_case_name, limit_ids and user_id defined in the decorator

 response = client.chat.completions.create(